fibo/fibo.github.io/_posts/2016-03-10-how-to-add-package-to-bower-registry.md

 I just opened a [pull request][pr1], let see what happens :).

 You need to add few properties according to [bower.json specification][bower_spec].
-Sometimes there are some doubts with the meaning, I willl write here what I discover or how I use to fill them.
+Sometimes there are some doubts with the meaning, I will write here what I discover or how I use to fill them.

 **TODO** fill keywords